-Emission_A, Emission_B etc. are the emissions of the pollutants from each of the sources in the inventory Rating_A, Rating_B are the data quality ratings applied to the mapping of emissions from each of the sources in the inventory to reflect the fact that, although all point sources are known, there is uncertainty regarding the distribution of emissions over these sources.
+Emission A , Emission B etc. are the emissions of the pollutants from each of the sources in the $Rating_A$, $Rating_B$ inventory are the data quality ratings applied to the mapping of emissions from each of the sources in the inventory

+Some general rules of thumb have been followed when choosing data quality ratings for mapping procedures.
+Point source data from the PI, industry or regulators are given a rating of 1 because the locations of emissions are 'known' precisely.
+Modelled point source data are given a quality rating of 2 to reflect the fact that, although all point sources are known, there is uncertainty regarding the distribution of emissions over these sources.
 Mapping of area sources is by use of various 'grids' which are spatially resolved data such as traffic flows, population or employee numbers.
 Quality ratings for each set of area/line sources are allocated following assessment of: